NuevoFoundation/workshops/content/english/sql_workshop/activity9/_index.md

 #### Using the database 'planet' and the `AVG()` command, find the first two digits of the average city 'population'!
 {{%notice tip%}}
+Use the command from activity 1 to view the entire database.

 * Hint 1: The command follows very closely to the example.

 * Hint 2: How do you use 'population' with the `AVG()` command?